endoplasmicosmic/Car-Price-Prediction/README.md

 ### Exploratory Data Analysis:
 - Correlation matrices were generated to identify relationships between variables.
-- Visualizations such as pair plots and histograms were used to analyze the distribution of car features.
+- Charts were used to visualiize the importance of car features in predicting car prices.
 - Important features like engine size, horsepower, fuel efficiency, and brand were analyzed for their correlation with car price.

 ### Modeling: